extrawatch/extrawatch-grav-stats/README.md

 ![Registration](images/register-1.png)

-When no project ID is specified in plugin settings, you will see registration form.
+When no project ID is specified in plugin settings, you will see the login / register form.
-After entering your email and confirmation, you

 ![Registration](images/register-2.png)
 Enter your email and password